-A reality facing any business is the ebb and flow of leads over time; sooner or later, it becomes necessary to invest in actively acquiring more, which can become very expensive.
-This is why cost of acquisition is a major KPI for every industry.
+A reality facing any business is the ebb and flow of leads over time; sooner or later, investing in actively acquiring more becomes necessary, which can become very expensive.
+This is why the cost of acquisition is a major KPI for every industry.

 But there is a very simple way to lower, and even minimize these costs.
 The answer is the sales, marketing, customer and support data that already exists in your database.
 If you know how to organize and view that information properly, you will find incredible insight into your client base, your target audience and the greater market.